PSNI review escorts for mining explosives after £440k loss

 The PSNI said that it had not had a formal policy on the issue and that the decision not to pursue the money falls to the Chief Constable - based on clear legal advice.

-Previously, Fermanagh and Omagh District Council learned of the review when police confirmed a decision was taken not to pursue £437,610 from a mining company for which the PSNI provided special escort cars for transporting mining explosives.
+Previously, Fermanagh and Omagh District Council learned of the review when police confirmed a decision was taken not to pursue £437,610 from a mining company for which the PSNI provided special escort cars for transporting mining explosives, reports Tanya Fowles of the Local Democracy Reporting Service.

 UUP John McClaughry informed council members this came about due to a “policy change” in the PSNI based on legal advice.
 However a Freedom of Information request by the Local Democracy Reporting Service established that the PSNI has never had a policy on the matter.